iem-projects/pd-zexy/README.txt

 general::
 ==============================================================================
-the zexy external is a collection of externals for miller.s.puckette's realtime-computermusic-environment called "puredata" (or abbreviated "pd") this zexy external will be of no use, if you don't have a running version of pd on your system. check out for http://pd.iem.at to learn more about pd and how to get it
+the zexy external is a collection of externals for miller.s.puckette's realtime-computermusic-environment called "pure data" (or abbreviated "pd") this zexy external will be of no use, if you don't have a running version of pd on your system. check out for http://pd.iem.at to learn more about pd and how to get it